-So if there was going to be a token Amazon show anyway, why not pick the one co-created by Bryan Cranston that has 100% Rotten Tomato rating?
+So if there was going to be a token Amazon show anyway, why not pick the one co-created by Bryan Cranston that has a 100% Rotten Tomato rating?
 (That’s this one, in case you were wondering).
-I want to see 1) is it really THAT good and 2) If it is THAT good, what other factors might have kept this show from catching on.
+I want to see 1. is it really THAT good and 2.
+If it is THAT good, what other factors might have kept this show from catching on?

 It also has a bit of the same appeal as Westworld in that I knew very little about the initial premise.

 But seriously though, this one does a brilliant job of showing us what future episodes will look like while still leaving enough to the imagination to keep us watching.
 Marius is a con artist who is working as a bail bondsman.
 He’s working alongside a by-the-book partner who is naive about the shady means that might be necessary to apprehend criminals.
 Not exactly an original dynamic, but it keeps coming up over and over again because it works.
 Presumably, they’ll spend each episode trying to track down a client and Marius will convince Sexy Blonde Cousin to do shady shit.

 But in addition to these procedural aspects, we also know that Marius is hiding from dangerous gangster people.
 Those gangster people are holding his brother captive.
 I’ve talked a lot about how good protagonists are defined by their own actions and I think this is one of the genius aspects of the pilot.
 Marius is presented with a choice.
 The cliffhanger is about what choice he will make.
 It’s not about what situation he’s in.
 It’s not about what other people might do to him.
 It’s about his choice and I really can’t tell if he cares about his brother being killed by the mob or not.